Daptin walk through: oauth2, google drive, subsites and grapejs

 If you have been working with oauth before, you would know what a basic oauth2 setup looks like.

-Daptin can work with oauth2 flow natively and securely.
-Here we I will add the details of the oauth2 configuration
+Daptin can work with oauth2 flow natively.
+Add the details of the oauth2 configuration

 The redirection URL is set to http://site.daptin.com:8080/oauth/response in my case. site.daptin.com points to my localhost and daptin is running at port 8080.
 This endpoint handles the redirection from oauth2 flow.